 - Reduced heat stability.

-- Will not be sustainable for Semi Hard & Hard Cheese, the coagel will be to soft and difficult to drain.
+- It will not be sustainable for Semi Hard & Hard Cheese, the coagel will be too soft and difficult to drain.

 The Use of a Homogeniser or Self-priming High-pressure pump